C2FO/vfs/README.md

 * provide common (and only common) functionality across all file system so that after initialization, we don't care what the underlying file system is and can therefore write our code agnostically/portably
 * use [io.*](https://godoc.org/io) interfaces such as [io.Reader](https://godoc.org/io#Reader) and [io.Writer](https://godoc.org/io#Writer) without needing to call a separate function
-* extensibility to easily add other needed file systems like Microsoft Azure Cloud File Storage or SFTP
+* extensibility to easily add other needed file systems like Microsoft Azure Cloud File Storage
 * prefer native atomic functions when possible (ie S3 to S3 moving would use the native move api call rather than copy-delete)
 * a uniform way of addressing files regardless of file system.
 This is why we use complete URI's in vfssimple